Beware of the 5th Column Within.

 A Perfect Answer for Today's Christian Parents?

-Probably the most notable change within our congregations over the last 40 to 50 years is the advent of a massive youth movement and the required "holy men" (youth pastors) needed to be trained for the new, up-to-date version of the American church.
+Probably the most notable change within our congregations over the last 40 to 50 years is the advent of a massive youth movement.
+This resulted in the requirement for professional youth pastors; trained for the new, up-to-date version of the American church.
 Where in the world would this idea have originated?
 It is surely contrary to the Word and is evidenced by the dismal state we see within our local congregations, for example:

 - Per Titus 2:1-6, it is the older men who are to exhort the younger men and the aged women are to teach the younger women to love their husbands and their children.
-Ever notice how the older people of the "church" have been isolated away from the main congregation and have almost no input into lives other than their own age group?
-It has become the inexperienced youth teaching our children how to behave in a more acceptable way with the world that they "may better reach others for Christ".
+Ever notice how the older people of the church have been isolated away from the main congregation and have almost no input into lives other than their own age group?
+It has become the inexperienced youth teaching our children how to behave in an acceptable way with the world that they may better reach others for Christ.
 Now how is that playing out these days?
 Let's see: 1) immodestly in dress and language is in the toilet; 2) out of wedlock pregnancies by children of Christian homes has soared; 3) a very high percentage of the youth abandoning any meaningful fellowship with other believers and 4) leaving behind fractured and hurting parents, families and friends.

-Why is it that the two books of Timothy and that of Titus, which are known as the "pastoral epistles", are seldom preached from the pulpit and so often totally ignored when it comes the local churches leadership and the "programmes" it chooses to pursue?
-If it was only a few churches that had adopted this youth movement style it would be of little concern but it has infected most every congregation in America.
-To answer the question: if one was really to study, teach and apply these three small epistles within their own congregations; 1) it would be contrary to that which most every bible college and seminary in this country has instilled into their "professional" leadership training disciplines and 2) not many want to study too deeply for then they would have to make actual life-changing decisions as to "Church-life".
+Why is it that the two books of Timothy and that of Titus, which are known as the pastoral epistles, are seldom preached from the pulpit and so often totally ignored?
+If it was only a few churches that had adopted this youth movement style it would be of little concern but it has infested most every congregation in America.
+To answer the question: if one was really to study, teach and apply these three small epistles within their own congregations: 1) it would be contrary to that which most every bible college and seminary in this country has instilled into their professional leadership training disciplines and 2) not many want to study too deeply for then they would have to make actual life-changing decisions as to Church-life.
 We do have evidence that demands a verdict:

 - We invite all the unsaved young people we can muster to join our precious, Christian value raised children to have personal fellowship on a regular basis.
-The logic (man's) being that they being exposed to "Christian" surroundings will convict them of their sin.
-God's Word on the other hand states in 1 Corinthians 15:33 - "Do NOT be deceived - bad company corrupts good morals."
-NASB In all my life I have never seen a clean person walk through a mud puddle and the mud puddle was cleaner with the effort.
+The logic (man's) that they being exposed to Christian surroundings will convict them of their sin.
+God's Word on the other hand states in 1 Corinthians 15:33 - "Do not be deceived - bad company corrupts good morals."
+In all my life I have never seen a clean person walk through a mud puddle and the mud puddle was cleaner for the effort.

-- What ever happen to 2 Corinthians 6:17 - "...come out from among them, and be ye SEPERATE, saith the Lord..."?
+- What ever happened to 2 Corinthians 6:17 - "...come out from among them, and be ye separate, saith the Lord..."?
 Our thoughts and ways are very contrary to God's way.

-No matter how UNSUCCESSFUL the efforts are, they keep trying to adapt more and more of the latest, hottest gimmicks to attract the unsaved, convince our youth that this is the "way" and all the while trying to assure the parents, that the leadership knows best.
+No matter how unsuccessful the efforts are, they keep trying to adapt more and more of the latest, hottest gimmicks to attract the unsaved, convince our youth that this is the way; all the while trying to assure the parents, that the leadership knows best.

 Remember, the pathway to hell is paved with good intentions!